jonnonz1/nz-statute-book/acts/public/2007/immigration-advisers-licensing-act-2007.md

 (1) The functions of the Authority are—
   (a) to establish and maintain a register of licensed immigration advisers:
   (b) to administer the licensing regime for immigration advisers:
-  (c) to develop and maintain competency standards and a code of conduct for immigration advisers:
+  (c) to develop, make, and maintain competency standards and a code of conduct for immigration advisers:
   (d) to facilitate the education and professional development of immigration advisers:
   (e) to facilitate public awareness of matters relating to the provision of immigration advice:
   (f) to investigate and take enforcement action in relation to offences under this Act: